eZmaxinc/eZmax-SDK-go/docs/EzmaxinvoicingsummaryexternalResponseCompound.md

 NewEzmaxinvoicingsummaryexternalResponseCompoundWithDefaults instantiates a new EzmaxinvoicingsummaryexternalResponseCompound object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzmaxinvoicingsummaryexternalID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetPkiEzmaxinvoicingsummaryexternalID() int32`

+GetPkiEzmaxinvoicingsummaryexternalID returns the PkiEzmaxinvoicingsummaryexternalID field if non-nil, zero value otherwise.

+### GetPkiEzmaxinvoicingsummaryexternalIDOk

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetPkiEzmaxinvoicingsummaryexternalIDOk() (*int32, bool)`

+GetPkiEzmaxinvoicingsummaryexternalIDOk returns a tuple with the PkiEzmaxinvoicingsummaryexternalID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzmaxinvoicingsummaryexternalID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) SetPkiEzmaxinvoicingsummaryexternalID(v int32)`

+SetPkiEzmaxinvoicingsummaryexternalID sets PkiEzmaxinvoicingsummaryexternalID field to given value.

+### HasPkiEzmaxinvoicingsummaryexternalID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) HasPkiEzmaxinvoicingsummaryexternalID() bool`

+HasPkiEzmaxinvoicingsummaryexternalID returns a boolean if a field has been set.

+### GetFkiEzmaxinvoicingID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetFkiEzmaxinvoicingID() int32`

+GetFkiEzmaxinvoicingID returns the FkiEzmaxinvoicingID field if non-nil, zero value otherwise.

+### GetFkiEzmaxinvoicingIDOk

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetFkiEzmaxinvoicingIDOk() (*int32, bool)`

+GetFkiEzmaxinvoicingIDOk returns a tuple with the FkiEzmaxinvoicingID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzmaxinvoicingID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) SetFkiEzmaxinvoicingID(v int32)`

+SetFkiEzmaxinvoicingID sets FkiEzmaxinvoicingID field to given value.

+### HasFkiEzmaxinvoicingID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) HasFkiEzmaxinvoicingID() bool`

+HasFkiEzmaxinvoicingID returns a boolean if a field has been set.

+### GetFkiBillingentityexternalID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetFkiBillingentityexternalID() int32`

+GetFkiBillingentityexternalID returns the FkiBillingentityexternalID field if non-nil, zero value otherwise.

+### GetFkiBillingentityexternalIDOk

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetFkiBillingentityexternalIDOk() (*int32, bool)`

+GetFkiBillingentityexternalIDOk returns a tuple with the FkiBillingentityexternalID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiBillingentityexternalID

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) SetFkiBillingentityexternalID(v int32)`

+SetFkiBillingentityexternalID sets FkiBillingentityexternalID field to given value.

+### GetSBillingentityexternalDescription

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetSBillingentityexternalDescription() string`

+GetSBillingentityexternalDescription returns the SBillingentityexternalDescription field if non-nil, zero value otherwise.

+### GetSBillingentityexternalDescriptionOk

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetSBillingentityexternalDescriptionOk() (*string, bool)`

+GetSBillingentityexternalDescriptionOk returns a tuple with the SBillingentityexternalDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSBillingentityexternalDescription

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) SetSBillingentityexternalDescription(v string)`

+SetSBillingentityexternalDescription sets SBillingentityexternalDescription field to given value.

+### GetSEzmaxinvoicingsummaryexternalDescription

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetSEzmaxinvoicingsummaryexternalDescription() string`

+GetSEzmaxinvoicingsummaryexternalDescription returns the SEzmaxinvoicingsummaryexternalDescription field if non-nil, zero value otherwise.

+### GetSEzmaxinvoicingsummaryexternalDescriptionOk

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) GetSEzmaxinvoicingsummaryexternalDescriptionOk() (*string, bool)`

+GetSEzmaxinvoicingsummaryexternalDescriptionOk returns a tuple with the SEzmaxinvoicingsummaryexternalDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSEzmaxinvoicingsummaryexternalDescription

+`func (o *EzmaxinvoicingsummaryexternalResponseCompound) SetSEzmaxinvoicingsummaryexternalDescription(v string)`

+SetSEzmaxinvoicingsummaryexternalDescription sets SEzmaxinvoicingsummaryexternalDescription field to given value.

 ### GetAObjEzmaxinvoicingsummaryexternaldetail